campellcl/interview-prep/MachineLearning/README.md

 7. What is the default value of `k` in sklearn's implementation of K-Nearest Neighbors (KNN).
 Is this a good choice?
 Why or why not?
 8. How does KNN behave using k=1?
 What is the maximum value for k and how does it behave if you use it?
+9. What is intuitively a good way to pick a value of `k`?

 ### Chapter Three: A tour of Machine Learning Classifiers Using Scikit-Learn (Decision Tree):
 1. The goal of an SVM is to pick questions that separate the items into groups that are "pure".
 How is class "purity"